Skip to main content

 1/3 cup skim milk

-2 tablespoon green onion, minced fine
+2 tablespoons green onion, minced fine

 Steam green beans in steamer until crisp, but tender (3 to 5 minutes).
-Place mushrooms, soup, skim milk and green onion in a medium sauce pan and bring to a boil.
+Place mushrooms, soup, skim milk and green onion in a medium saucepan and bring to a boil.
 Reduce heat to simmer and cook briefly for 2 to 3 minutes or until mushrooms are tender.
 Stir frequently to prevent burning.
 Add green beans and heat thoroughly.

 1 cup is approximately 100 calories.